 A. To set your practice apart from other healthcare providers

-It is important that healthcare providers have an effective marketing strategy so that they can stand out in an ever-growing industry.
+It is important that providers have effective healthcare marketing ideas so that they can stand out in an ever-growing industry.
 Right now there are 784,626 healthcare companies in the US and that number is always growing.

 For example, the Southern Nevada Health District and Clark County recently rolled out a new “Back to Life” campaign, which was targeted to encourage Black residents, who are disproportionately affected by the COVID-19 virus, to get their vaccines.
-This campaign helped the organization stand out from the crowd in many ways.
-First, it communicated that the system is aware of health issues that directly affect the Black community and that they have solutions to meet their patients’ needs.
-Second, by using several different media outlets to spread awareness they place themselves at the front of mind, so when a friend or a neighbor mentions they need a vaccine, others can easily point them in the direction of The Southern Nevada Health District.
+This hospital marketing campaign helped the organization stand out from the crowd in many ways.

 B. To Establish thought leadership